xdxie/WordArt/README.md

   <img src="resources/qualitative.jpg" width=70%/>
 </div>

 When decorative patterns from the background have exactly the same appearance and similar shape as the texts, CornerTransformer may fail to achieve correct results.
-These are indeed challenging examples for any text recognizer.
 Each image is along with our result and the ground truth.
 <div align="center">
   <img src="resources/failure.jpg" width=70%/>
 </div>